G. K. Vasan: Union Minister of Shipping

-The first assignment initiated was to 'Reform and Modernize' the operations of shipping industry by introducing 'e- auction tendering system', implementing revised 'auction rate for lease of lands which belongs to Indian Ports and introduced 'revival strategy for 133 nos of non-functional ports and revised the 'auction rate for the land lease'.
+The first assignment initiated was to 'Reform and Modernize' the operations of shipping industry by introducing 'e- auction tendering system', implementing revised 'auction rate for lease of lands which belong to Indian Ports and introduced 'revival strategy for 133 nos of non-functional ports and revised the 'auction rate for the land lease'.

-The shipping ministry under G K Vasan leadership; awarded about '88 new projects with an investment of INR 42,953 Crore' to enhance the marine infrastructure in our country and successfully concluded the ministerial term with a virtue of 'Impressive performance with high integrity, simplicity and transparency'.
+The shipping ministry under G. K. Vasan leadership; awarded about 88 new projects with an investment of INR 42,953 Crore to enhance the marine infrastructure in his country and successfully concluded the ministerial term with a virtue of 'Impressive performance with high integrity, simplicity and transparency'.

 The Ministry of Shipping was the only office then, to have a sector specific 'Land Policy Guidelines' approved by the Cabinet; a step towards 'Transparency and Accountability'.

 The Shipping Ministry (Cochin Shipyard (CSL) in Kochi, Kerala) 'designed and build an Indigenous Aircraft Carrier, INS Vikrant for the Indian Navy'; making India, only the 5th country, next to US, the UK, Russia and France to hold an independent capability.

-The Shipping Corporation of India (SCI)' an PSU under the Ministry of Shipping, saw a significant growth making then Finance Minister, Mr. Pranab Mukherjee expressing hope (in 2010) that the SCI, which is a Navratna company, would certainly attain Maharatna’ status very sooner.
+The Shipping Corporation of India (SCI) a PSU under the Ministry of Shipping, saw a significant growth making then Finance Minister, Mr. Pranab Mukherjee expressing hope (in 2010) that the SCI, which is a Navratna company, would certainly attain Maharatna status much sooner.

 Averted the biggest thread in maritime world 'The nationwide hunger strike by port workers in 2010' by bringing an amicable acceptance between union federations and port administration.
 Thus it ensured an uninterrupted cargo trade of 580 million tons and brought happiness to 60,000 port workers.

-It was purely on his personnel interest; he intervened to hold 12 rounds of meeting with the labour unions and brought a solution to their long pending desires.
+It was purely on his personnel interest; he intervened to hold 12 rounds of meetings with the labour unions and brought a solution to their long pending desires.
 To his credit; thereof never have been labour strikes in the shipping industry during his entire cabinet tenure.

 Launched the vision document 'Maritime Agenda 2020' a road map to build a 3200 million tonnes per year of port capacity by infusing an estimated investment of Rs.
 3 lakh crore by 2020 to position India as a global hub for marine industry.

 Honored the legacy of freedom fighters (Perunthalaivar K. Kamarajar and V.O Chidambaranar Pillai) by re-titling the ‘Ennore Port’ as 'Kamarajar Port' and ‘Tuticorin Port’ as ‘V.O.
 Chidambaranar Port’.
-It is only next to Pundit.
+It is only next to Pandit.
 Jawaharlal Nehru, a leader name is titled for ports in India.

 Achieved 2 greatest milestones (in 2011) in the annals of Indian Maritime History: